Life Insurance with Parkinson’s Disease.

 This is why…

-We wanted to take a moment and briefly discuss exactly what Parkinson’s Disease is as well as highlight some of the most common symptoms/complications of this disease so that we can get a better idea of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment and briefly discuss what Parkinson’s Disease is as well as highlight some of the most common symptoms/complications of this disease.
+This way, we can get a better idea of what a life insurance underwriter will be looking for when making their decision about your life insurance application.

 Parkinson’s Disease Defined:

-Parkinson’s Disease is defined as a progressive nervous system disorder whereby certain nerve cells (neurons) in the brain gradually being to break down and die.
-As a result, due to the loss of these neurons which produce dopamine, normal brain activity is impaired, and symptoms of Parkinson’s Disease will start gradually.
+Parkinson’s disease is a progressive nervous system disorder whereby certain nerve cells (neurons) in the brain gradually being to break down and die.
+Due to the loss of these neurons, which produce dopamine, normal brain activity will begin to become impaired, and symptoms of Parkinson’s Disease will gradually start.